 - Make the first attempt early in the week so you have time to make corrections.
-The second attempt will be due by Saturday morning (9am). - For your second attempt you will need to re-enter any "fill in" text questions.
+The second attempt will typically be due by Saturday morning (9am). - For your second attempt you will need to re-enter any "fill in" text questions.
 I suggest that you open "attempt 1" in Canvas Quiz, and then open a second browser window for making your second attempt.
 This way you can see incorrect multiple-choice questions that have been flagged in the "attempt 1" version.
-The fill-in questions are not graded in the first attempt, but reviewing your first responses will help you to determine if you need to edit or augment these fill-in responses for attempt 2. - You will receive at least 80% of the homework points if you make a "good faith" effort on the homework and get it submitted by the Saturday 9am deadline.
+The fill-in questions are not graded in the first attempt, but reviewing your first responses will help you to determine if you need to edit or augment these fill-in responses for attempt 2. - You will receive at least 80% of the homework points if you make a "good faith" effort on the homework and get it submitted by the Saturday deadline.
 This means you leave NO question unanswered.
 I will deduct points if you leave a question blank or it is not fully answered. - The test questions will be similar to, and in some cases the same as, the homework questions.
 So, it is important that you learn from the homework exercises.

 Discussions: Discussions will be assigned during some of the weeks.
-You will be given full credit for posts as long as your responses represent a "good faith" effort.
-This means you provide a comprehensive and relevant response to the prompt questions, and you post the requested reply.
+You will be given full credit for posts as long as your responses represent a "good faith" effort and you post the requested reply.